 Why Sheridan College?

-- Sheridan College has a high job placement rate for our Horticulture graduates.
+- Sheridan College has a high job-placement rate for our Plant Sciences graduates.

-- Horticulture and Sports Turf Management program is one of the premier two-year programs in the state and region.
+- Plant Sciences program is one of the premier two-year programs in the state and region.

-A degree in Horticulture can lead graduates to jobs in every state, working as greenhouse and nursery managers, agriculture educators, golf and sports turf managers, and wholesale growers.
+A degree in Plant Sciences can lead graduates to jobs in every state, working as greenhouse and nursery managers, agriculture educators, golf and sports turf managers, and wholesale growers.
 Many Sheridan College graduates have also founded business ventures as horticulturists.
-The U.S. Bureau of Labor Statistics predicts steady growth in the Horticulture field, with a 7% increase in jobs in agriculture and food scientists, as well as 11% job growth in grounds maintenance, from 2016-2026.
+The U.S. Bureau of Labor Statistics predicts steady growth in the Plant Sciences field, with a 7 percent increase in jobs in agriculture and food scientists, as well as 11 percent job growth in grounds maintenance, from 2016-2026.